 If a student has an academic related grievance regarding a faculty member, the student is asked to speak with the faculty member regarding the issue.
 If that step does not resolve the issue, the student is to see the Program Director or Campus Director (in the absence of the Program Director) to discuss the grievance or file a formal complaint.
-If the complaint is regarding the Program Director.
+If the complaint is regarding the Program Director and the student is unable to resolve the concern, the student is to bring the concern to the Campus Director.